 Squat stands can be a cost saving option.
 That is one of their better qualities.
 If you are tight on both space and money, this may be important.
 If this isn’t the case and it’s just space you are short on, then I’d look further.

 A new category of rack has popped up over the last few years.
-Designed for limited space applications, compact racks have solved the sizing needs of many rack owners and home gym enthusiast.
+Designed for limited space applications, folding racks have solved the sizing needs of many rack owners and home gym enthusiasts.

-These reasons, among many others, are why I am a huge fan of a company called PRX.
+These reasons, among many others, are why I am a huge fan of a company called PRx.
 You might have seen them on Shark Tank.
-You might have seen them in your FaceBook feed.
-Or you might have heard them sponsoring one of your favorite podcasts.
+You might have seen them in your Facebook feed.
+You might have heard them sponsoring one of your favorite podcasts.
 Or, this might be the first time you are hearing of them.

 Regardless of how you found them, if you are an apartment dweller who wants to train at home with a rack and barbell, you’ll be happy you did!

-They also offer fold away compact options for your bench, barbell storage, and weight storage.
-It’s a one stop shop for weight training using a compact rack and barbell system.
-If this is something that sounds ideal for your apartment gym set up, you can see their product line on Amazon by clicking here.
+They also offer fold-away compact options for your bench, barbell storage, and plate storage.
+It’s a one-stop-shop for weight training using a compact rack and barbell system.
+If this is something that sounds ideal for your apartment gym setup.
+They even make a budget model that is perfect for lower ceilings too!

 Join a club… For free?